connorslade/afire/examples/README.md

 ## Basic

-Basic examples give you a first look into using afire.
+Basic examples give you a nice and simple first look into using afire.
 Run `cargo r --example basic` to use the example picker menu thing.
-You can also run a specific example with `cargo r --example basic -- <EXAMPLE_NAME>`
+You can also run a specific example with `cargo r --example basic -- <EXAMPLE_NAME>`.

 | Name           | Description                                                            |
 | -------------- | ---------------------------------------------------------------------- |